Search MENU

 You can find the correct application form to use on the Births, Deaths and Marriages website.
 The form for requesting a name change is a statutory declaration.
 This means that when you and your parents or guardians sign the form, you are declaring that the information you have written down is true and correct and must be signed before a registrar, justice of the peace or a lawyer.
 You will also be required to pay BDM a fee.

-Do I need to change my name officially after I get married if I’m a female?
+If I’m a woman, do I need to officially change my name after I get married?

 Getting married to your partner or living with them does not affect your freedom to have the name of your choice.
-Some females choose to take their husband’s surname after getting married; however, there is no legal requirement to change your surname after getting married.
+Some women choose to take their husband’s surname after getting married, but there is no legal requirement to change your surname after getting married.

 I’m recently married and want to use my spouse’s last name.
-Can I do this or do I have to change my name legally?
+Do I have to change my name legally?

 When you get married, you don’t have to change your name by filling out forms.
-You can use your spouse’s last name right away.
-A marriage or civil union certificate showing your spouse or partner’s surname can be used as evidence of your new surname.
-However, you may be required to obtain a new driver’s licence and passport.
+You can use your spouse’s last name straight away.

 back to top